mattermost/docs/source/install/trouble_mysql.rst

 Mattermost for the first time.

 How you install MySQL varies depending upon which Linux distribution you use.
-But once MySQL is installed the configuration instructions are the same.
+However, once MySQL is installed, the configuration instructions are the same.
 For all distributions you must create a ``mattermost`` database and a ``mattermost`` database user.
 Failure to create these database objects or improperly referencing them from the Mattermost configuration